 Why Use WordPress.com to Showcase Your T-Shirt Business?

 Like most website builders, WordPress.com offers a variety of payment packages to choose from.
-However, we recommend the eCommerce plan for anyone looking to start selling online (t-shirts or otherwise).
+However, we recommend the plugin-enabled plan for anyone looking to start selling online (t-shirts or otherwise).
 At $45 a month (billed annually), this might seem like a premium price; however, it equips you with everything you need to kickstart your online business.

 First of all, you don’t have to worry about hosting, security, or software patches, as WordPress handles this for you.
 This alone makes WordPress.com an ideal solution for entrepreneurs with limited (if any) technical know-how.

-With the eCommerce plan, you can also install third-party party themes and plugins, and you’ll unlock access to premium WooCommerce design options.
+With the plugin-enabled plan, you can also install third-party party themes and plugins, and you’ll unlock access to premium WooCommerce design options.
 On top of that, you can accept customer payments from more than 60 countries and integrate with top shipping carriers.
 You’ll also benefit from automatic site backups, advanced SEO tools, and the ability to upload videos.

 How Much Can You Make Selling T-Shirts Online?